 The 5-1-1 models are best used if your weekday schedule is consistent, and typically Saturdays and Sundays are different.
 You can always override the preprogrammed system to ensure that your home is at a temperature you want it to be at.

 As the seasons start to change, make sure to set aside some time to get your HVAC system inspected and cleaned.
 Over time, the system can have a build up of dirt and debris, which can result in reduced efficiency when they choke off airflow to your condenser.
-A quick way to start off HVAC maintenance season right is to clear away any debris from this critical component, making sure plants are a safe distance away.
 A way to avoid condenser buildup is through the use of a cover during the off season.
 If you are using a cover, make sure you remember to remove it before kicking the air conditioner on.
 Condenser covers can block airflow and reduce efficiency if they remain on your unit.

 Your furnace filter acts as a buffer between the air you breathe and any potential contaminants.
 Making sure it is clean is important not just in the spring, but during each season.
 Some homes may only need two changes, during the fall and winter, while other homes may need filter changes as frequently as once per month.
 It all depends on your particular home.
 Make sure you are regularly checking your furnace filter and we can advise you when the filter should be changed.